adamliliemark/iv1201-project/db_migration/readme.txt

 Should output
 migrated_database_pop.sql

-running this file in MySQL will populate the new database with the migrated data. unmigrateable users (users that have missing essential info) are stored in unmigrated_person table.
+running this file in MySQL on the new database will populate the new database with the migrated data. unmigrateable users (users that have missing essential info) are stored in unmigrated_person table.